ForceManager/fm-form-template/forms.md

 ### 7) Code

-Forms are React projects structured to modyfy just some files.
+Forms are React projects structured to modify just some files.

 #### config.json

-JOSN file to define the structure of the Froms, pages, fields, origin of the lists data, validations, requireds, etc.
+JOSN file to define the structure of the Forms, pages, fields, origin of the lists data, validations, requireds, etc.

 #### defaultValues.js

-This file is have a getDefaultValues function that is called at the begining and sets the initial values of the fields.
+This file is has a getDefaultValues function that is called at the begining and sets the initial values of the fields.
 Recives the entire state of App.js and the selected form and return a new state whith the initial values.

 #### customActions.js